Mapbender Quickstart: First steps with Mapbender¶

 Under the section Map engine, choose your preferred OpenLayers version to manage the application’s map.

 Set a tick at “persistent map state”, to make certain map parameters and configurations persistent.
-Further information can be found on the following site: share.
+Further information can be found in Share.

 Click “save” to save and create your application.
 It is now possible to add elements (e.g. map, navigation bar, legend) and services to your applicaiton.